JohnPetros/alienator/README.md

 Alienator is a web game where the user should guess the character name of Alienator, the boss of the game.

 The user should send their question to Alienator who answers whether the question is correct or not as well as tips at sometimes to help them.
-The user has up to 15 attempts to guess correctly.
+The user has up to 15 attempts to guess it correctly.

-The goal of developing this project was learn the basic features of [Astro](https://astro.build/), an amazing web framework for content-driven websites
+The goal of developing this project was learn the features of [HTMX](https://htmx.org/), an amazing web technology that gives you access to AJAX without [JavaScript](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript), as well as [_hyperscript](https://hyperscript.org/), an easy lib to execute JavaScript code directly in HTML (similiar to [Tailwind](https://tailwindcss.com/) but for JS 😜).

 ### ⏹️ Demonstration